daryllxd/lifelong-learning/programming/ruby/testing/magic-tricks-of-testing-sandi-metz.md

 So, how should we test `ratio`?
 Some people are thinking about making an explicit test for this.  *If the test for gear inches is correct, this test will be redundant*.

 Second, they do the `gear.expect(:ratio)` to be sent, too.
 This is a problem because it *binds you to the current implementation*.
+As far as you are concerned, this method does not exist.
 It makes it impossible for you to change this code.
 So *don't test private methods*.
 Caveat: Break rule if it saves $$$ during development.

+*The rules of private methods are don't test them.
+Do not make assertions about their result, and do not expect to send them.*

+## Outgoing Query Messages

+We already know that the query works.
+So why would you actually duplicate Wheel's test?
+It's an anti-pattern to duplicate that test.
+This doesn't prove anything!

+*Rules: Do not test outgoing query messages.
+Do not make assertions about their result, do not expect to send them.*  If a message has no visible side-effects, **it is invisible to rest of your app.
+So the sender should *not* test it**.

+## Outgoing Command Messages

+When player changes `Gears`, things change.

+    class Gear
+      attr_reader :chainring. :cog, :wheel, :observer
+      def initialize(args)
+        @observer = args[:observer]
+      end

+      def set_cog(new_cog)
+        @cog = new_cog
+        changed
+        @cog
+      end

+      def changed
+        observer.changed(chainring, cog)
+      end

+    end

+This is sort of observer pattern-ish.
+So when a cog is changed, observers are sent.
+So to the observer, `changed` is an *INCOMING* command message.
+So this message *HAS* to be sent, it has to.

+So it is very tempting to write code like this:

+    def test_saves_changed_cog_in_db
+      @observer = Obs.new
+      @gear = Gear.new(chainring: 52, cog: 11, observer: @observer)
+      @gear.set_cog(27)

+      # assert something about the state of the db
+    end

+What happens is you are banking on something that can change VERY far away.
+Gear's responsibility is not to update the database, it should NOT EVEN KNOW THAT IT IS HAPPENING.
+This is an integration test.
+Gear's job is to just send this thing, and to test this, we require using a mock.

+    def test_notifies_observers_when_cogs_change
+      @observer = MiniTest::Mock.new
+      @gear = Gear.new(chainring: 52, cog: 11, observer: @observer)
+      @observer.expect(:changed, true, [52, 27])
+      @gear.set_cog(27)
+      @observer.verify
+    end

+This test does not depend on the objects and messages and side effects. *This test depends on the interface of the message, it tests the thing for which `Gear` is responsible.*

+## Rule: Expect to send outgoing command messages.
+Caveat, just break the rule if the side effects are stable and cheap.

+What happens if Observer stops implementing `changed`?

+The mock plays a role of an object in your app.
+The fake thing and the real thing both promise that they are going to implement a common API, and it is your job that your fakes and your doubles keep your promise.
+So honor the contract.

+Be a minimalist: Each additional adds a cost.
+The rule is *Test Everything Once*.
+These rules are simple, and these are our jobs.